vincentmanz/Demultiplexing_by_headers/README.md

 In some cases, sequencing centers will put the barcode sequences in the fastq labels before handing it off.
 It is important to know the exact length of the barcode:

-This srcipt is demultiplexing fastq.gz file based on the header barcode using multi processors.
+This script is demultiplexing fastq.gz file based on the header barcode using multi processors.

 In some cases, sequence barcodes are not provided in a separate file, or a dual barcoding strategy may have been applied during sequencing.
 From the headers, the script will generate a list of barcodes that will be used to demultiplex the file.

+#Dependencies
+	Biopython: [sudo] pip install biopython

 ```
-    Example of headers:
+**Example of headers:**
     Dual indexed
         @M01132:152:000000000-AUA7D:1:1102:16025:1335 1:N:0:ACGCAAC+CCGATTG
         GGTGATATTGTTTGTTATCGTTTAATATTGCGCTATATTTTAAAAAAGCTATATTTATTCCCGTATATACTCGGCGATTGCTAAATTCACAATTATATTTTTTGTTTATCATTCAATTCAGATAAAAAACAACGATAAATTGATTCTAAAAAAGAAATGAGGTTATAAAGACATTAAGAAAACAGGCAATAAAATATAGCGATCGAAACACGTTAACAAAATGAGTCTCATTATCAGAGTAGGACAACAGG